PointsBet Arizona Sportsbook Promo Code & Review

 Yes.
 PointsBet currently operates legal online sportsbooks in six other states at the moment, with more potentially on the way.
 In addition, the Arizona Department of Gaming would not have assigned PointsBet a betting license if it wasn’t a reputable, legitimate operation.

 Locally, PointsBet has partnered with the Yavapai-Apache Nation, who are the owners of the Cliff Castle Casino Hotel.

 Here are the main legal rules to know to wager at PointsBet or any other legal online Arizona sportsbook:

-Getting started with PointsBet takes less than 10 minutes.
+Getting started with PointsBet in Arizona takes less than 10 minutes.
 Head to the PointsBet registration page and click “Sign up now,” which will open a window asking which state you’re in.
 Select Arizona and a registration form will appear for you to fill in the following details: